dheerajkhatri/Critico/Readme.md

 ###Review Page:
 1. Each review in any dock is hyper-linked to the corresponding full view review page which we call Review page.

+###How To Use

+This Application is developed with web2py Framework.
+Application can be found in Applications/Critico Folder.
+We have used natural language processing tool kit.For that in models dict folder is added to process the reviews.